12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 When you are in deep work, your coworker can come to you with irrelevant work or discussion that can damage your productivity.

 Researchers have found that 86% of employees gossip during the workday.
-That’s why it is one of the main examples of office interruptions and time wasters in the workplace.
+That’s why it is one of the main examples of office interruptions and typical time wasters in the workplace.

 How can you tackle this?
 Unfortunately, there is no proven way.